-If the medium of the image is important, include that information in the caption (e.g., “This photograph of Abraham Lincoln was the last taken of our 16th president.”).
+- If the medium of the image is important, include that information in the caption (e.g., “the last photograph taken of Abraham Lincoln, our 16th president.”).

 - Consider the context of the image and what you’re trying to convey with it.

 - Alt text should be descriptive, but limit yourself to no more than 15 words.